MINUTES OF MEETING

-* September 10: The Make A Wish Truck Convoy at Rentschler Field in East Hartford, CT.
-Kids are allowed to go for a ride in a truck and all proceeds from the event go directly to the Make-A-Wish Foundation to be used by children with medical issues typically of life-threatening or life-altering in nature to satisfy a wish they have.
+* September 10: The Make-A-Wish Truck Convoy at Rentschler Field in East Hartford, CT.
+Kids are allowed to go for a ride in a truck and all proceeds from the event go directly to the Make-A-Wish Foundation to be used by children with medical issues, typically of life threatening or life altering nature to satisfy a wish they have.
 The route has been changed from I-84 to Route 384 and Route 85 then back to Rentschler Field.
 The event has grown considerably to a number of 540 participating trucks.
 Lead vehicles are fire trucks and the top speed would not be challenging for antique trucks with original engines and transmissions.
 A trophy is presented in the antique truck category.
 The largest fleet has been represented by United Parcel Service with 150 vehicles.

 - Chapter History: Bernice continues to compile information to write the Chapter History.
 She is looking for copies of the first Wheels of Time editions as well as Nutmeg Chapter Newsletters, and posters or pictures of Nutmeg Chapter shows at Durham and Portland Fairgrounds in addition to club officer information prior to 1986.

-Reminder: Every truck has a story waiting to be told — share those stories with Don for the Newsletter.
+Reminder: Every truck, every owner has a story waiting to be told ~ share those stories with Don for publication.

 Betty Jay, Secretary